Create a Follow-on Plan to Sustain Learning AFTER The Leadership Challenge®

 Here are FOUR no-cost options to sustain the learning and create lasting organizational impact with The Leadership Challenge®:

-(ONE) The LPI: Leadership Practices Inventory Workbook and Development Planner
+- Option One: The LPI: Leadership Practices Inventory Workbook and Development Planner

 - Complimentary with the purchase of the LPI® online license, each participant has access to PDF versions of the LPI® Workbook and Leadership Development Planner.